«prev next»

 The implies operation

-Let’s now look into something less trivial: the implies operation, (also known as entailment).
+Let’s now look into something less trivial: the implies operation, (also known as material condition).
 This operation binds two propositions in a way that the truth of the first one implies the truth of the second one (or that the first proposition is a necessary condition for the second.)
 You can read $p → q$ as “if $p$ is true, then $q$ must also be true.

-Entailment is also a binary function - it is represented by a function from an ordered pair of boolean values, to a boolean value.
+Implies is also a binary function - it is represented by a function from an ordered pair of boolean values, to a boolean value.

 p q p → q